Reach-Insurance/react/README.md

 #### Respond to a Claim
 * Approve a Claim
 * Reject a Claim
+* Cannot be the member that created the claim

 #### Cancel Mmembership
 A member can request the cancel their membership.
 Once they do this, their account will be freezed and achieved.

+### Claim
+Claim Should Coexist

 ### Data Models